 Jack-in-the-pulpit is one of the most unusual and easily identifiable native perennial plants.
 They can reach to 3 feet in height but most plants will be two feet or shorter.
 From near the ground level the central stem develops one or two leaves on very long round stalks.
 New emerging shoots are spike-like covered by a protective sheath.

-The inflorescence is a scape (a single flower stalk that arises directly from the underground root) which is shorter than the leaf.
+The inflorescence is a scape (a single flower stalk that arises directly from the underground root) which is shorter than the leaf but rises from the same sheath as the leaf.
 The flower parts are a cylindrical spadix (the 'jack') that has flowers only on the lower part.
 The spadix is blunt on top and is shorter than the spathe (the 'pulpit') which rises around the spadix and is wider at the top and arches over the spadix forming the 'pulpit' shape.

 The flowers which are only on the lower part of the spadix are yellow to green, very small, without corollas or a calyx.
-Sexes are separated (dioecious).
+Sexes are separated, either on separate plants or on the same plant.
 Male flowers have several stamens and female flowers have a single pistil.
 Female flowers are crowded tightly together.
+When both sexes are on the same spadix the female flowers are below the male flowers.
 The spathe is prominently veined, often with purple tinges.

-Fruit: The female spadix develops into a cluster of green berry-like fruit, turning a brilliant red by August.
-The fruit cluster is frequently the only residue of the plant seen in Autumn.
-Each fruitlet usually contains 2 5mm seeds, sometimes only one.
+Fruit: The female spadix develops into a cluster of green berry-like fruitlets, turning a brilliant red by August.
+The fruit cluster is frequently the only residue of the plant seen in Autumn, the leaves having died down in late Summer.
+Each fruitlet usually contains two 5 mm seeds, sometimes only one.
 Seeds are round with a concave top and slightly flattened on one side.
 The surface is finely reticulated.
 Seeds take two years to germinate as they require a cold moist period, followed by a warm moist period, then another cold moist period.
 Each period at least 60 to 90 days.
 If stored, them must be kept moist.
 For more details see Eloise Butler's' notes on this plant below.

 Above and below: The early development can occur in late April to early June, depending on seasonal weather.
 Fruit producing plants will typically have two leaves.
 3rd photo above - new shoots emerging with their protective sheaths mottled like snake skin.

 Below: Leaf structure - note that lateral veins do not reach the leaf margin.
-Plants with two leaves (female) will usually bear fruit if a male plant is nearby.
+Plants with two leaves will usually bear fruit if the sexes are on separate plants and a male plant is nearby, otherwise with sexes on the same plant fruiting will usually occur.

-Below: The small flowers develop into large green berries which turn a brilliant red in late summer.
+Below: The small flowers develop into large green berry-like fruitlets which turn a brilliant red in late summer.
 Most are eaten by birds and small mammals.

 Notes: Jack-in-the-pulpit is indigenous to the Garden area.
 Eloise Butler catalogued it on May 31, 1907.
-Additional Garden plantings were made in later years.
+Additional Garden plantings were made in 1927.
 Martha Crone noted planting it in 1933, '34, '38, '45 and specifically noted planting 77 plants in 1935, 40 in 1937 and 56 in 1939.
+Susan Wilkins added plants in 2009.
 Found throughout Minnesota in moist woods in all but a few scattered counties of the southern part of the state.
 Its most westerly range in the United States is the line of states from North Dakota south to Texas.

 Eloise Butler wrote: "Better known members of the Arum family are Calla (Calla palustris) and Jack-in-the-Pulpit (Arisaema triphyllum).
 In the case of the Jacks, the upper part of the fleshy flower axis is naked and is used as a support of the roof of the pulpit, or spathe.
 The small, simple flowers at the base of the axis are without floral leaves and are usually separated, namely, some of the Jacks bear only pollen producing flowers, and others, which in the course of time will develop seeds.
 The leaves of the Jacks are branched and made up of three leaflets.
 The seed-producing Jack usually bears a pair of these branching leaves in place of the one carried by the pollen-bearing Jack.